MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/cmdlet-property-sets.md

 ms.custom:
 ms.assetid:
 search.appverid: MET150
-description: "Learn about the available property sets in the Exchange Online PowerShell V2 module."
+description: "Admins can lear about the property sets that are available in the Get-EXO* cmdlets in the Exchange Online PowerShell V2 module."
 ---

 # Property sets in Exchange Online PowerShell V2 cmdlets

-This topic describes the property sets that are available in the new cmdlets in the [Exchange Online PowerShell V2 module](exchange-online-powershell-v2.md).
+This topic describes the property sets that are available in the **Get-EXO\*** cmdlets in the [Exchange Online PowerShell V2 module](exchange-online-powershell-v2.md).
 For more information about property sets, see [Properties and property sets in the EXO V2 module](exchange-online-powershell-v2.md#properties-and-property-sets-in-the-exo-v2-module).

-For more information about filtering in the EXO V2 module, see [Filters in the Exchange Online V2 module](filters-v2.md).
+For more information about filtering in the EXO V2 module, see [Filters in the EXO V2 module](filters-v2.md).

 ## Get-EXOCasMailbox property sets